AntoninRousset/escaperoom-overlay/README.md

 A portage overlay for all room monitoring and controlling

 ## Installation
-To add this overlay create the file /etc/portage/repos.conf/room.conf
+To add this overlay create the file /etc/portage/repos.conf/room.conf containing:
 ```
 [room]
 location = /usr/room/portage